Perception in UX/UI Design

-Your constantly-updated definition of Perception and collection of videos and articles
+Your constantly-updated definition of Perception in UX/UI Design and collection of videos and articles

 Perception interprets sensory information to form a mental representation of the world.
 It's influenced by experience, expectations, attention and varies across individuals.